areyde/areyde.github.io/_pages/about.md

 <h3 style="margin-top: -1px;">Software Engineering & AI</h3>

 While I used to carry out research of my own, I realized that I enjoy helping other people more, and became a <b>research administrator</b>, with the goal of supporting other researchers, both administratively and academically. 🤝
 Nowadays, I mostly assist in different stages of projects, from planning to writing.
-Throughout the years, this enabled me to touch on [all kinds of subjects](https://areyde.com/publications/), including serverless computing, embeddings of code, Jupyter notebooks, code completion, code quality, computer science education, psychology of programming, and others.
+Throughout the years, this enabled me to touch on [all kinds of subjects](https://areyde.com/publications/), including computer science education, stack trace processing, Jupyter notebooks, code completion, code quality, serverless computing, psychology of programming, and others.
 It is a great privilege to learn more about these areas from my colleagues.
 I also still do [academic work](https://areyde.com/academic_work/) like reviewing papers and organizing workshops, as well as occasionally giving classes. 🎓

 The overarching theme of <b>my own studies</b> in software engineering was mining large corpora of existing source code and analyzing them to discover various